 - Zinnia elegans ‘Envy’ - semi-double chartreuse flowers that light up the shade.
 (30 in. tall)

 - Zinnia haageana ‘Orange Star’ - A bushy dwarf variety with orange flowers that is very mildew resistant.
 (6 in.tall)

 Soil: The only real soil requirement is that it be well-draining.
-Zinnias do not like to sit in damp soil and I've already harped on their penchant for mildew.
+Zinnias roots do not like to sit in damp soil and excess moisture improves their chances of getting powdery mildew.
 It helps to have a soil pH in the neutral range, but it's not mandatory.

 Planting: Zinnia is extremely easy to start from seed.
-You can direct sow as soon as the soil has warmed a bit and there's no chance of frost.
+You can direct sow as soon as the soil has warmed a bit and there is no chance of frost.
 You could also start seed indoors, about 4 - 6 weeks before your last frost date.
-And every garden center has zinnia seedlings for sale, however you'll have less choice of varieties.
+And every garden center has zinnia seedlings for sale, however you will have less choice of varieties.

 Zinnias are hot weather lovers and will sit and wait for the temperature to warm up before really starting to grow.

 Caring for Your Zinnias